vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 with the goal of manipulating the other person into consoling you.
 The key way to overcome that is that the "accusations" have to be the other person's accusations toward you, not your accusations toward them.
-There should be no judgment fromm your end conveyed as you describe the accusations.
+There should be no judgment from your end conveyed as you describe the accusations.

 #### Does the accusations audit have a place in rational discourse?